polinom/bunny-xbmc/docs/source/firstapp.rst

 ----------
 To create you very basic application you need make few steps:

-    1. Move to you `addons` folder.
+    1. Move to your `addons` folder.

-    2. Then preform  ``bunny-create [type] [appname]``
+    2. Then run  ``bunny-create [type] [appname]``

     3. That's it!
-Now you can got to xbmc and check it out in you video addons.
+Now you can run XBMC and check it out in you video addons.
 The app will be named 'fancyapp'

     **Command examples:**